910: The Final Sacrifice

 Well me, I don’t give a Flying Dutchman about this production.

-The Flying Dutchman is a famous ghost ship that haunts the seas off the Cape of Good Hope (South Africa).
-The cape is also known as “Shipwreck Coast,” and the Flying Dutchman is claimed to have lured many ships to their doom.
+The Flying Dutchman is a famous ghost ship, originally lost off the Cape of Good Hope (South Africa).
+The cape is also known as “Shipwreck Coast,” and seeing the Flying Dutchman is traditionally a portent of doom.

 [Hummed.]
 Twin Peaks theme.

-Tom is imitating the atmospheric theme to the cult TV series Twin Peaks that played over a shot of pine trees and mountains in the Pacific Northwest in the show's opening credits.
+Tom is imitating the atmospheric theme to the cult TV series Twin Peaks, which played over a shot of pine trees and mountains in the Pacific Northwest in the show's opening credits.
 The show only lasted for two seasons (1990-1991), but it inspired an outrageously devoted following.

 He’s checking his Bioré strip.